 Is it better to transplant your sow seeds directly in the ground?
 Some plants thrive when started indoors and then transplanted, while others prefer to begin their life cycle directly in the soil where they’ll grow.
+Find out which herbs, vegetables and flowers to direct sow and which one can benefit from transplanting.

 The post may contain affiliate links.
 If you purchase after clicking an affiliate link we may receive small commission at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 Please read our disclosure policies.